kempsterrrr/specialk/README.md

 3. Serve `dist/index.html` in your browser with something like `cd dist && npx http-server`

-The example dApp shows:
+The example dApp automatically:

-- AUSD token information
-- WETH token information
-- MorphoBlue protocol information
+- **Detects the running chain** by reading the chain ID from your local fork
+- **Loads the appropriate contracts** using the dynamic address system
+- **Shows available contract information** (AUSD, WETH, MorphoBlue) if deployed on that chain
+- **Displays helpful messages** if contracts aren't available on the selected chain

-You can use this as a starting point for your own dApp development.
+The app gracefully handles different chains and will show which contracts are available on each network.
+You can use this as a starting point for your own multi-chain dApp development.

 ### 5️⃣ **Using the Foundry MCP Server**